ivarcode/schackmatt/README.md

 -   install node https://nodejs.org/en/download/
 -   navigate to the clone repo root in your preferred terminal; eg. `cd ~./git/schackmatt`
 -   run `npm i` to install necessary packages (this might take some time)
+-   run `npm audit` to ensure no critical vulnerabilities (this will make changes to `package.json` and `package-lock.json`)
+    -   run `npm audit fix` if there are any, this should usually resolve those vulnerabilities
+    -   if not, please open an issue and request my (@ivarcode's) assistance
 -   if you use Angular CLI
     -   run `ng serve`
 -   if you don't...